An open API service indexing awesome lists of open source software.

 ```

-Additionally, if you provide a `$ref` in your response schema but no description, the reference's description will be used as a fallback.
-Note that at the moment, `$ref` will only be resolved by matching with `$id` and not through complex paths.
+If a `$ref` is provided in the response schema without a description, the reference's description will be used as a fallback.
+Currently, `$ref` is resolved by matching with `$id` only, not through complex paths.

 ##### Status code 2xx

-Fastify supports both the `2xx` and `3xx` status codes, however Swagger (OpenAPI v2) itself does not.
+Fastify supports `2xx` and `3xx` status codes, but Swagger (OpenAPI v2) does not.

-OpenAPI v3 [supports the `2xx` syntax](https://swagger.io/specification/#http-codes) so is unaffected.
+OpenAPI v3 supports [`2xx` syntax](https://swagger.io/specification/#http-codes) so is unaffected.

 Example: